Kirtan24/Template-Management-System/README.md

-# 🧾 Template.io – Template Management System
+# 🧾 Template Management System

-**Template.io** is a centralized Template Management System that streamlines the creation, management, and distribution of email and document templates with support for e-signatures, scheduling, and dynamic content.
+It is a centralized Template Management System that streamlines the creation, management, and distribution of email and document templates with support for e-signatures, scheduling, and dynamic content.

----

 ## ⚙️ Features